Chen2357/Constrained-Interpolation/README.md

 # Constrained-Interpolation
-A 2021 summer research project
+A 2021 Summer to present research project

 # Major Advancements
 - [ ] Documentation.